readium/readium-lcp-server/README.md

 - "host": the public server hostname, `hostname` by default
 - "port": the listening port, `8989` by default
 - "public_base_url": the public base URL, combination of the host and port values on http by default
-- "database": the URI formatted connection string to the database, `sqlite3://file:lcp.sqlite?cache=shared&mode=rwc` by default
+- "database": the URI formatted connection string to the database, `sqlite3://file:lcp.sqlite?cache=shared&mode=rwc` by default.
+The URI starts with the database dialect (which can be sqlite3, mysql, postgres, mssql)
 - "auth_file": mandatory; the authentication file (an .htpasswd).
 Passwords must be encrypted using MD5.

 A source example for creating a password file is http://www.htaccesstools.com/htpasswd-generator/.